apollographql/apollo-kotlin/docs/source/essentials/mutations.md

     .mutate(CreateReviewForEpisodeMutation(episode: .jedi, review: review))
 ```

-<h2 id="designing-mutation-results">Designing mutation results</h2>
+## Designing mutation results

 In GraphQL, mutations can return any type, and that type can be queried just like a regular GraphQL query.
 So the question is - what type should a particular mutation return?

 In most cases, the data available from a mutation result should be the server developer's best guess of the data a client would need to understand what happened on the server.
 For example, a mutation that creates a new comment on a blog post might return the comment itself.
 A mutation that reorders an array might need to return the whole array.

-<h2 id="next-steps">Next steps</h2>
+## Next steps

 Learning how to build `Mutation` components to update your data is an important part of developing applications with Apollo Client.
 Now that you're well-versed in updating data, why not try executing client-side mutations with `apollo-link-state`?
 Here are some resources we think will help you level up your skills:

 - [#125, Fragmented Podcast](http://fragmentedpodcast.com/episodes/125/): Why's and How's about Apollo Android and the entire journey.
-- [Caching in Apollo](support-for-cached-responses.md): Dive deep into the Apollo cache and how it's normalized in our advanced guide on caching.
+- [Caching in Apollo](/essentials/support-for-cached-responses/): Dive deep into the Apollo cache and how it's normalized in our advanced guide on caching.
 Understanding the cache is helpful when writing your mutation's `update` function!
 - [Mutation component video by Sara Vieira](https://youtu.be/2SYa0F50Mb4): If you need a refresher or learn best by watching videos, check out this tutorial on `Mutation` components by Sara!